-Today, their impressive portfolio includes branding for socially transformative projects like New Room, a creative leadership programme that helps organisations to grow through human-centred learning and development.
+Today, their impressive portfolio includes branding for socially transformative projects like New Room, a creative leadership programme that helps organisations to grow through human-centred learning.
 As a Black-owned business, Six Cinquième has also made it a mission to work with clients that champion more inclusion and representation in the creative industries.
 Last year, they collaborated with Montréal’s Phi Centre to give shape to a Poetry Films event and platform that celebrated aspiring Black filmmakers.
 Not long after that, they were hand-picked to create a dynamic and confident identity for BIPOC-focused talent agency, On Est Là!.
 Meanwhile, playful typography takes centre stage in the artwork they delivered for Revenge of the Black Best Friend, a new television series that tackles the harm of token Black characters.
 In between commissions like these the studio keeps busy with a slate of workshops and mentorship programmes that they host for emerging creatives and Black youth in the area.

 So where does this clear-eyed sense of design and business come from?
 Curious to know more, we recently sent Ash and Miro a few burning questions over email.
 Here, they share some seriously good advice about dealing with doubt and building a healthy work culture — all while keeping the lights on.

 Creative direction for Revenge of the Black Best Friend.

 First of all, can you tell us a little bit about Six Cinquième?
 How and why did you decide to start your own agency?